Mpinaz/Thesis/README.md

 In order to compute a proper classification we have to distinguish events occured Before and After the Eruption, as we saw in the Events Distribution Figure we notice there aren't as many Post-Eruption events as the Pre-Eruption ones.

+The main eruption of Klyuchevskoy volcano occurred on the $21^{st}$ of April of 2016, since then 480 events occurred in the experiment's Area and were registred by 33 differents stazions

 In the next Figure we show which stations recorded Post- Eruption Events

 ![Distribution of events over the observed time span](Images/Stazioni_che_hanno_registrato_il_post_eruzione.png)